 Have you been looking for a simple and beautiful baby blanket pattern?
-If so, this blanket stitch blanket is it!
+If so, this easy crochet blanket stitch blanket is it!

 This easy crochet baby blanket pattern is a quick baby shower gift!
 A beginner-friendly blanket like this one is perfect for new crocheters who would like to try something a bit harder.